sudhaus7/typo3-logformatter/README.md

 Parts are colored, additional information from the logger will be displayed in a table, and the stacktrace is expanded for better reading.
 Additionally, if your Terminal supports it, the Filename in the Stacktrace can be clicked and the file opens in your editor

 ## Changelog

+1.6.0
+- made available for TYPO3 13
+- dropped support for TYPO3 9, 10 and 11
+- dropped support for PHP older than 8.0

 1.5.1
 - Added ConsoleLogger Logger.
 This is basically a copy of the Symfony Console Logger, with the difference that all Meta Data is expanded, and no message line substitution has been made
 1.5.0